markkvba/bip-framework/bip-framework-test-lib/README.md

 RestConfigService: Loads the configuration file that has all the properties related to reference services.

+**Note: All the configurations are defined external to the code and is per profile/environment.
+The naming conversion of the file vetservices-inttest-<env>.properties**

 BearerTokenService: Fetches token from the token API.
 The token will be used as a header while invoking actual end points.

 **gov.va.bip.framework.test.util**: